-Am I required to move my vehicle for snow plows
+Am I required to move my vehicle for snow clearing?

 Yes.
 Signs will be placed to indicate when your street will be cleared.
 Vehicles parked on the street while signs are in place may be ticketed or towed.

-Why do I have to wait longer than others to have my street cleared?
+Why do I have to wait longer than others to get my street cleared?

 The priorities designated in the map (above) were laid out taking a number of factors into consideration — traffic volume, financial resources, personnel availability, emergency-services access, and road classification among others.

 Routes ranked highest in priority must be cleared first to ensure the safe and efficient flow of higher traffic volumes.
 Clearing them helps ensure that the town is able to function as normally as possible during times of heavy snowfall.